Dynamically Sampled Nonlocal Gradients for Stronger Adversarial Attacks: Experiments

 \subsection{Setup}

-In the following we give an overview of general hyperparameters used for the experiments, including thread model, training, evaluation, and datasets.
+In the following we give an overview of general hyperparameters used for the experiments, including threat model, training, evaluation, and datasets.
 We describe dataset-specific hyperparameters such as the model architecture in the corresponding sections.

-\subsubsection{Threat model}
+\subsubsection{Threat Model}

 In this work we focus our evaluation on the $L_{\infty}$ norm and untargeted attacks.
-We combine our proposed method, SNGD with state-of-the art attacks, including PGD \cite{Madry2018} and PGD with Nesterov Momentum (N-PGD) \cite{Lin2020}, which we call SN-PGD and SN-N-PGD respectively.
+We combine our proposed method, DSNGD, with state-of-the-art attacks, including PGD \cite{Madry2018} and PGD with Nesterov Momentum (N-PGD) \cite{Lin2020}, which we call DSN-PGD and DSN-N-PGD respectively.
 We additionally combine all PGD-based attacks with ODI \cite{tashiro2020}.
-ODI-based attacks achieve one of the highest Success rates on the Madry MNIST leaderboard \cite{Madry2018}.
+ODI-based attacks achieve one of the highest success rates on the Madry MNIST leaderboard \cite{Madry2018}.
 Moreover, we compare our approach to the B\&B attack \cite{Brendel19}, one of the most recent and effective gradient-based attacks.
-We additionally evaluated if models are obfuscating their gradients with the zeroth order \ac{SPSA} attack \cite{Spall1992, Useato2018}.
-If not stated otherwise all SNGD-based attacks are performed with $w_{i} = 1,\, \forall i \in \{1,2,\dots, N\}$.
+We additionally evaluated if models are obfuscating their gradients with the zeroth order \ac{SPSA} attack \cite{Spall1992,Useato2018}.